AngeloFrangione/libospl-deprecated/docs/reference/ospl_create_library.md

 ## Enhancements

-- If a failure occurs, try to remove the already created folders.
+- If a failure occurs, try removing the already created folders.